Nikolai2038/bash-ide-from-vs-code/README.md

 ],
 ```

-I wrote the script `rename_or_move_shell_script.sh` do do all the renames and put it in this repository.
+I wrote the script `rename_or_move_shell_script.sh` which will do all the renames, and put it in this repository.
 You can install it by running:

 ```sh